hillerlab/REforge/README.md

 --windowsize/-w <n>
 Scoring window used in sequence scoring --background/-bg <folder>
 Background used for sequence scoring.
-Either a file or a folder structure with backgrounds for different GC contents --scrCrrIter <n>
+Either a file or a folder with backgrounds for different GC contents --scrCrrIter <n>
 Number score correction iterations.
 0 turns the score correction off
 ```